gridsome/gridsome.org/blog/2019-04-14-gridsome-06/index.md

 ## New website design and starters library
-We redesigned https://gridsome.org to be more lightweight, clean and inclusive.
+We redesigned https://gridsome.org to be more lightweight, clean, and to tell what Gridsome really is.
 We also added a [Starter library](/starters) to help anyone get quickly up and running with Gridsome.
 Have you built a starter for Gridsome?
 [Submit yours here](/docs/how-to-contribute#submit-a-starter).

 ![Starters](./starters.png)